Dear Advisor: I’d like to makE data-driven decisions. Where do I start?

 Having said that, here are some guidelines to get started.

-First, let’s take a step back and understand the motivation for this question:
+First, let’s take a step back and understand the context and motivation for this question:

 Who and what is the driving force behind this?

 What is the ultimate goal that data may help the company accomplish?

 Next, discuss and identify the most pressing question(s) the executive team would like to answer that would also bring value to the business in the short-term -- and decide on 1 question to try to answer as proof of concept (POC).

 Here's my framework to help you prioritize, scope down and learn from a POC.

 Note: Starting a POC that aims to answer a key business question in a relatively short amount of time will: build rapport across the company in the short term and help you get support for making data technology and hiring investments in the long term.

 Sample topics to discus and explore for a POC -- which will also help establish common group with stakeholders and help you get on the same page with them about priorities: